40 Worst Health Mistakes Men Make After 40

 The Rx: Invest in a home blood pressure monitor and measure your blood pressure on a regular basis, ideally a few times a week.
 Monitors can cost between $40 and $100 on average, but your health insurance might cover it.
 If you see any significant changes in your pressure, consult your doctor.

 "Over 40 million men in the U.S. suffer from enlarged prostate, also referred to as BPH (Benign Prostatic Hyperplasia)," says Peter Walter, MD, FACS, of Western New York Urology Associates in Jamestown, NY.
 "This can cause symptoms such as a weak urinary stream or frequent daytime urination.
 As men get older, the prostate continues to grow, and symptoms often worsen.
 This can result in the complete inability to empty the bladder, requiring a catheter or invasive prostate surgery."

 The Rx: "Worsening urinary symptoms are not just a normal part of the aging process," says Walter.
 "They can be a warning sign of bladder damage, and should not be ignored."
 If you have symptoms of BPH or urinary difficulties, see your doctor.

 Ignoring Early Signs of Dementia

 Dementia is most common in older age, but it can affect men as young as their 40s.
 It's estimated that 200,000 Americans have early onset Alzheimer's, The Alzheimer's Organization says.

-The Remedy Rx: If you observe memory problems, write down the symptoms and contact your doctor for an evaluation.
+The Rx: If you observe memory problems, write down the symptoms and contact your doctor for an evaluation.
 "Dementia and other signals of cognitive decline should not be considered normal and irreversible," says Donovitz.
 "There is a range of treatments and therapies to be explored."